KarolinaGogolin/hangman_assebly/README.md

 ## Compile and Run

-Luckily for you, reader, there is a bash script `run.sh` which already assembles, links and runs the program for you!
+Luckily for you, reader, there is a Bash script, `run.sh`, that assembles, links, and runs the program for you!
+It is based on the Bash script from the assembly book mentioned in the previous chapter.
+While this step is not strictly necessary, if you decide to separate your functions into different files (as we did), manually assembling and linking everything can be quite cumbersome.
+Therefore, we highly recommend using it.

 ``` bash
 chmod +x run.sh